roman-milk/roman-milk.github.io/black-cock.md

+===

- ****** Black Cock: 1 Day Changes Everything ****** bysilkstockingslover© She is also very submissive in the bedroom, allowing me to take complete control.
+She is also very submissive in the bedroom, allowing me to take complete control.
 She has very few limits and is willing to do almost anything I suggest.

  I can only imagine the look on our neighbours' faces if they knew she routinely took it in the ass.
 Although I don't fuck her ass often, when I do she loves it and begs for me to pound the shit out of her.